Can You Take the SAT After High School?

 For the math section, the hardest questions come further along in the test.
 That being said, all questions are weighted equally and are multiple choice.
 If you don’t understand a question it’s okay to skip it, but also to guess and come back to it.
 Save your guesses for the end of the test in case you have time to work on the questions that are giving you trouble.

 For the reading section, don’t be afraid to write on the test.
 It’s okay to annotate, but don’t waste too much time by rewriting or marking up the whole passage.
 Review the questions and then read to keep an eye out for what to look for in the passage, but don’t let this trip you up.
-The multiple choice questions may end up having distractor choices that the first section of the readings lead towards, but may not be what the questions are truly looking for.
+The multiple choice questions may end up having distractor choices that the first sections lead towards, but may not be what the questions are truly looking for.

 5. Don’t Take the Test Too Seriously